Our Privacy Notice

 Latenta processes your personal information in reliance on our legitimate interest to maintain the safety, integrity and security of our services, including detecting, preventing, or otherwise addressing fraud, verifying accounts and activity, investigating suspicious activity, and enforcing our terms and policies, and protecting our rights and the rights of others.

-Latenta uses your personal information to send you relevant advertisements, provide personalised information about our services, and provide other personalised content based on your activities and interests to the extent that doing so is in our legitimate interest, i.e. to advertise our services, or where necessary, to the extent that you have provided your prior consent.
-For these purposes, we may link or combine information about you with other personal information we get from third parties to help understand your needs and provide you with a better and more personalised service or content.
+Latenta uses your personal information to send you relevant advertisements, provide personalised information about our services, and provide other personalised content based on your activities and interests.
+Where we rely on legitimate interests as the lawful basis, we have conducted a balancing test and determined that our interest in advertising our services does not override your fundamental rights and freedoms.
+Where required by law or where our legitimate interests assessment indicates consent is more appropriate, we will only process your personal information for these purposes where you have provided your prior consent, which you may withdraw at any time.
+For these purposes, we may link or combine information about you with other personal information we receive from third parties to better understand your needs and provide you with a more personalised service or content.

 Latenta may use your personal information for other legitimate business purposes in reliance on our legitimate interests, such as updating, expanding, and analysing our records, identifying new customers, and data analysis to protect, investigate, and deter against fraudulent, unauthorised, or illegal activity, developing new products, enhancing, improving or modifying our services, identifying usage trends, determining the effectiveness of our promotional campaigns, free trials and operating and expanding our business activities.

-When you visit our website, we may collect your IP Address, page visited, web browser, any search criteria entered, previous web page visited and other technical information.
-This information is used solely for monitoring web servers and delivering the best visitor experience.
+When you visit our website, we may collect your IP Address, the page you visited, your web browser, any search criteria you entered, the previous page you visited, and other technical information.
+This information is used solely to monitor web servers and deliver the best visitor experience.

 If, at any time, you do not wish to receive further information about us or our services, contact us by using any of the methods shown below in the section entitled ‘How do I contact you?’.